-To make sure your dog is healthy and going to get through the winter without any problems, you want to start off the season with a winter check up.
-Bring your dog to the vet to make sure he or she has all their regular shots and make sure they don’t have any underlying illnesses.
+You want to ensure your dog is healthy and able to get through the winter.
+Kick off winter season with a winter check up.
+Bring your dog to the vet and make sure all shots are up to date and no underlying illness exist.
 Cold weather can worsen an illness that a dog may have if it is not treated properly.

-Dogs can have winter depression, much like humans do.
-Many times dogs can become sad or introverted in the winter simply because they are not getting enough exercise!
-When the cold weather comes in, many times dog owners don’t take their dogs out for walks, play time, or to the parks as much as they would during the warm months.
-This lack of exercise can cause your dog to become depressed.
-Many dogs were bred to run free and when they are suppressed of this, it can really hit them hard.
-Although some dogs may become sad, other dogs may become rambunctious and troublesome if they are not exercised properly during the winter.
-All of their energy may build up into negative actions, such as chewing on shoes, tearing apart the furniture, or going to the bathroom in the house.
+Dogs can have winter depression, much like humans.
+Sad or introverted behavior can occur simply because they’re not receiving enough exercise!
+Dog owners don’t take their dogs out for walks, play time, or to the parks as much as they would during the warm months.
+A lack of exercise can cause depression.
+Many breeds were bred to run free!
+Suppressing that can hit them hard.
+Some dogs become sad, other dogs may become rambunctious and troublesome if they are not exercised properly.
+Their energy may build up into negative actions, such as chewing on shoes, tearing apart the furniture, or going to the bathroom in the house.

-Dogs can get frostbite in the winter, especially on their feet, tips of their tails, and on the tips of their ears.
-If your dog starts getting really hot, they may have frost bite.
+Dogs can get frostbite in the winter.
+Vulnerable spots include their feet, tips of their tails, and tips of their ears.
+If your dog becomes overly hot, they may have frost bite.
 Their bodies will try to release heat to the areas that are frost bitten, which raises the temperature of their entire body.
-Check the skin of the areas that are most likely to get frost bitten.
-If the skin is really pink or red, bring your dog to the Vet so they can get treated immediately.
-The areas that tend to get frost bitten are body parts that get the least amount of blood flow because they are the furthest away from the center of the body where the heart is.
+Check the skin of the areas that are most likely to suffer from frost bite.
+If the skin is pink or red, bring your dog to the Vet so they can receive treatment immediately.
+Areas of the body receiving the least blood flow are most susceptible to frost bite.
 This is similar to human’s hands and feet, which can become cold and numb when exposed to cold temperatures.
 The heart is the main “pump” station of the body, which intakes and releases blood.
-The heart pumps blood to the rest of the body, but because the tail, feet, and ears are the furthest away from the core of the body, blood flow isn’t as abundant there as it is near the lungs and stomach.
+The heart pumps blood to the rest of the body, but because the tail, feet, and ears are the furthest away from the core of the body, blood flow isn’t as abundant there.
 Many owners keep dog clothes sweaters and coats on their dogs to help keep them insulated.

-It’s fairly easy to make sure your dog stays safe by maintenance during the winter months.
-Just keep a watchful eye on your furry friend and use common sense.
-Dogs have many similarities to humans when it comes to being safe.
-Make sure your dog isn’t outside for extended periods, make sure he or she stays dry, and groom your dog regularly as you would yourself!
+It’s fairly easy to keep your dog safe through maintenance during the winter months.
+Keep a watchful eye on your furry friend and use common sense.
+Dogs have many similarities to humans when it comes to safety.
+Make sure your dog isn’t outside for extended periods, make sure they stay dry, and groom your dog regularly as you would yourself!